TouK/nussknacker/docs/integration/DataTypingAndSchemasHandling.md

 ##### type `Unknown`

-A situation when Nussknacker can not detect type of data, it's similar to `java.lan.Object`.
+A situation when Nussknacker can not detect type of data, it's similar to `java.lang.Object` and means Any of the type.

 ##### type `Union`